 Written by Greg Ellifritz

-Jamming weapons are not uncommon in active shooter events.
-In fact, another recent shooting with much more media coverage (the movie theater shooting in Aurora, Colorado) had a similar ending…
+Jamming weapons are incredibly common in active shooter events.
+In fact, another spree shooting that most of you will remember (the Batman movie theater shooting in Aurora, Colorado) had a similar ending…

 “A federal law enforcement official told the Washington Post that a weapon malfunction likely saved lives by forcing Holmes to abandon the M&P15 he had equipped with a 100-round drum magazine after it jammed.”

 Note that both of these shooters had weapon malfunctions.

 Do you remember the 2015 terrorist attack in Paris?
 In it, victims took the opportunity to flee after the terrorists’ guns jammed.
 The link shows video of the incident.

 Weapon malfunctions give victims time to escape.
 They also provide opportunities for unarmed victims to violently resist the killer with less danger.
 Similar opportunities are presented when shooters reload their empty weapons as well.
 In looking at past active shooter events, it is exceedingly rare to find one where the killer didn’t have either a malfunctioning or empty weapon at some point in the engagement.

 Take a look at some of the active shooter events in recent history.
 The shooter had a malfunctioning or empty gun at some point in every one.

 1988- Atlantic Shores Christian School.
 Shooter subdued by a teacher after his gun jammed.
 He had hundreds more rounds on his person.
 “If his gun hadn’t jammed, we would have had an even worse fiasco,”

 1994- Fairchild AFB– Gunman stopped to wind the spring of his AK’s 75-round drum magazine.
 A live round was discovered on the ground where the shooter stood, likely indicating a malfunction of some sort.